 On December 23, 1776 Thomas Paine wrote "these are the times that try men's souls."
 George Washington's army was disintegrating after a series of defeats around New York City, and may of his men's enlistments were due to expire at the end of the year.
 The only thing saving his army was winter and the Delaware River.
 The British retired to winter quarters in the hopes that either winter, or renewed hostilities in the spring, would end the rebellion.

 Washington had won a stunning victory.
 The army that the British thought was all but defeated had destroyed a major garrison with very light casualties, capturing critical supplies in the process.
-Washington, emboldened by the victory, would recross, and cross, the Delaware again over the next ten days, fighting a delaying action at the Battle of the Assunpink and winning another stunning victory at the Battle of Princeton.
+Emboldened, Washington would recross and cross the Delaware again over the next ten days, fighting a delaying action at the Battle of the Assunpink and winning another stunning victory at the Battle of Princeton.
 The Revolution had survived.